codatio/codat-docs/docs/usecases/summary/automating-receivables.md

 We can support B2B payment and invoicing software companies, payment providers, and vertical SaaS companies in their activity by leveraging our [Accounting API](/accounting-api/overview) product.

-For example, the Accounting API eliminate the need to manually reconcile invoices raised in third party applications, keeping invoicing applications in sync with the accounting platform.
+For example, the Accounting API eliminates the need to manually reconcile invoices raised in third party applications, keeping invoicing applications in sync with the accounting platform.
 It also automatically records payments made against an invoice or customer account and provides visibility of income received from the sale of goods or provision of services.

 ![](/img/use-cases/summary-pages/fad7ec95-4automating-receivables.png)